marcoonroad/twostep/docs/index.md

 ## Tips

-For stronger/longer secrets, you can use the `~bytes` optional parameter (the default and minimal value is 10,
+For stronger / longer secrets, you can use the `~bytes` optional parameter (the default and minimal value is 10,
 _with the invariant that it must be divisible-by / multiple-of 5_):